 The Scots-Irish did the same.
-They were the earliest pioneers after the Puritans, and named their frontier towns after home.
+As the earliest pioneers after the Puritans, they named their frontier towns after home.
 New Hampshire has a Derry, Dublin and Antrim; Massachusetts a Colrain and a Charlemont; Maine a Belfast, a Limerick and a Newry.
 Both Vermont and New Hampshire have a Londonderry, and Connecticut has a Waterford.

-Then there are the places named after heroes, like Washington, Warren, Hancock and Adams.
-Generally, towns were only named for individuals after the American Revolution, though one New Hampshire governor was the exception that proved the rule.
+Others named their towns after heroes, like Washington, Warren, Hancock and Adams.
+Generally, individuals only had towns named after them after the American Revolution, though one New Hampshire governor was the exception that proved the rule.

 Mianus is a village along the Mianus River that lies in three other districts in Greenwich, Conn: Riverside, Greenwich and Cos Cob.